CSB5/OPERA-MS/README.md

 The file **contigs.fasta** (and **contigs.polished.fasta** if the assembly has been polished) contains the assembled contigs, **assembly.stats** provides overall assembly statistics (e.g. assembly size, N50, longest contig etc.), and
 [**contig_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Contig-info-file-description) provides detailed overview of the assembled contigs.

-Finally, OPERA-MS strain-level clusters (one fasta file per strain) can be found in the directory **RESULTS/opera_ms_clusters/** and [**cluster_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Cluster-info-file-description) provides a detailed overview of assembly statistics for these clusters.
+Finally, OPERA-MS strain-level clusters (one fasta file per strain) can be found in the directory **RESULTS/opera_ms_clusters/all** and [**cluster_info.txt**](https://github.com/CSB5/OPERA-MS/wiki/Cluster-info-file-description) provides a detailed overview of assembly statistics for these clusters.
 Note that these clusters are constructed for producing high-quality assemblies and are therefore conservative.
 They can be binned further using approaches such as [MaxBin2](https://sourceforge.net/projects/maxbin2/) or [MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/).

-### OPERA-MS-utils (coming soon ...)
+### OPERA-MS-UTILS

+Scripts to post-process the assemblies are now availaible using the [**OPERA-MS-UTILS**](https://github.com/CSB5/OPERA-MS/wiki/Utilities) command.
+We are now providing stream line analysis tools to compute the concordance between the short and long read, the contig binning, bin assessment and annotation of novel species (as described in the paper).
+A complete desctiption of those tools can be found in the [the OPERA-MS-UTILS wiki section](https://github.com/CSB5/OPERA-MS/wiki/Utilities).

-Scripts to post-process the assemblies including binning, bin assessment, identification of circular contigs and annotation of novel species (as described in the paper), will be available as part of the next release.
-Please contact us if you would like to use a pre-release version.
+This is a work in progress and additional tools will be available as part of the next release.
+Please contact us if you would like to add your favorite metagenomic analysis tool.

 # Resource Requirements